Tanmay-V22315/Project-BRIGHTNICK7000/README.md

 </br>
--Uh, New note..No no wait, **Big Note**: Wolfram Engine offline requires (I think) about 19 GB of storage, Point is, required storage for this whole thing will balloon up to 45 GB, which is......quite problematic.
+-Uh, New note..No no wait, **Big Note** Wolfram Engine offline requires (I think) about 19 GB of storage, Point is, required storage for this whole thing will balloon up to 45 GB, which is......quite problematic.